binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

         wlan0       b8:27:eb:01:d4:bb   0.730s
     ```

 6. When using the batctl command it is not very helpful to show mac addresses for each of the mesh nodes.
-It is possible to create a file which will map a macaddress to a hostname.
+It is possible to create a file which will map a mac address to a hostname.
 Create a file /etc/bat-hosts as root user and add the mac addresses and host names of all your mesh nodes.
 The mac address used is the ether value of the wlan0 interface node on each node.
 A sample /etc/bat-hosts file looks like:

     ```text
     b8:27:eb:8e:ec:6c   bi-raspimesh01